-I have a deep passion for photography, and have recently registered myself with the state of Texas as a small business doing photography.
 I am still exploring the many different types of photography, and getting a feeling for which type(s) I want to specialize in after I retire from my engineering career.

 I hope that you enjoy seeing my photos on my web site.
 If you do, then please let me know about it!
 If not, that’s OK too.
 If you want to let me know how bad my photography is, then feel free to do that too…